Montana Traffic Education Association

 In Memoriam

 MTEA extends sincere condolences to the families and communities of our deceased traffic educators.
-The teachers mentioned here were actively teaching at the time of their deaths, were recently retired, and/or served on the MTEA board of directors.
+The teachers mentioned here were actively engaged in the principles of safe driving and/or served on the MTEA board of directors.

 Dustin Sturm (1968-2019)